The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of the diamond packing

 \subsection{Solution of the coincidence problem for the cubic lattices}

 We see from Section~\ref{sectmultlatt} that it is imperative that we familiarize ourselves with the coincidences of the f.c.c.~lattice (see \cite{G74,GBW74,G84,B97,Z05}) before we even consider the coincidences of the diamond packing.
-Let $\G_P=\Z^3$, $\G_B=\G_P\cup[(\frac{1}{2},\frac{1}{2},\frac{1}{2})+\G_P]$, and $\G_F=\G_B^*$ denote the primitive cubic (p.c.), body-centered cubic (b.c.c.), and f.c.c.~lattice, respectively.
-Then $OC(\G_P)=OC(\G_B)=OC(\G_F)=O(3,\Q)$, and if $R\in O(3,\Q)$, then $\S_{\G_P}(R)=\S_{\G_B}(R)=\S_{\G_F}(R)$ ~\cite{GBW74, B97}.
+Let $\G_P=\Z^3$, $\G_B=\G_P\cup[(1/2,1/2,1/2)+\G_P]$, and $\G_F=\G_B^{\ast}$ denote the primitive cubic (p.c.), body-centered cubic (b.c.c.), and f.c.c.~lattice, respectively.
+Then $\OC(\G_P)=\OC(\G_B)=\OC(\G_F)=\OG(3,\Q)$, and if $R\in \OG(3,\Q)$, then $\S_{\G_P}(R)=\S_{\G_B}(R)=\S_{\G_F}(R)$ ~\cite{GBW74,B97}.
 Therefore, it is enough to look at the coincidences of the p.c.~lattice.

-Take $\G=\Z^3$.
-As in the planar case, the analysis of $OC(\G)$ starts with the set of coincidence rotations of $\G$, $SO(3,\Q)$, since anyway $O(3)$ is the direct product of $SO(3)$ and $\set{\pm\mathbbm{1}_3}$, where $\mathbbm{1}_3$ is the $3\times 3$-identity matrix.
-To this end, Cayley's parametrization of matrices in $SO(3)$ by quaternions is used~\cite{B97}.
+As in the planar case, the analysis of $\OC(\Z^3)$ starts with the group of coincidence rotations of $\Z^3$.
+To this end, Cayley's parametrization of matrices in $\SO(3)$ by quaternions is used~\cite{B97}.
 Let us first recall some results about quaternions and introduce some notations.
 Extensive treatments on quaternions can be found in \cite{KR91,CS03,H19,HW08}.